• Skip to primary navigation

 How to Customize Your Triangle Shawl Crochet Pattern

-This pattern is SO easy to customize!
-Want it larger?
+This simple pattern is SO easy to customize!
+Want a larger shawl?
 Just keep repeating the same row.
 Smaller?
 Work less rows.

 You can also make it in any weight yarn you like – even fingering weight yarn if you like!
 Just make sure to adjust your crochet hook size, like I mentioned above.
 Of course, this type of change would require you to work more repeat rows, but the basic design would be the same.